dbinnersley/graphql-sample/README.md

 2. Message  -> Mongodb
 3. Comment -> Cassandra (Note this is actually really inefficent the way I have it)

+#####NOTE: The actual go application is running inside of the build environment.
+It would be built seperately when actually deployed.

 ###Setup: